In case you didn’t know, horizontal carry is a style of carrying a knife around the belt such that it is at a 900 on the belt.

 It is safe to say that this is one of the best sheaths included on our list.
 This is a knife with locking sheath as it features a multi-mount, snap-together design that can be worn multiple different ways, including vertically, horizontally, or in the good old drop-leg fashion.

 Gerber has been around since 1966 when they started producing tactical survival knives.
-Today, they make some of the finest blades on the market, which can be seen on the blade of this model.choice on our list of best carry knives is the Gerber Strongarm 420 high carbon knife.
+Today, they make some of the finest blades on the market, which can be seen on the blade of this model.
+Our best choice on the list of best carry-knives is the Gerber Strongarm 420 high carbon knife.

 Before we get into the quality and the design of the actual knife, it is important to mention that it comes with quite an innovative sheaths.
 It is safe to say that this is one of the best sheaths included on our list.